 - At least 5 voting members

-- At least one member will have primary expertise in scientific areas and at least one member primary concerns in nonscientific areas
+- At least one member who has primary expertise in scientific areas and at least one member with primary concerns in nonscientific areas

-- At least one member will have no affiliation with institution
+- At least one member who has no affiliation with institution

-- Members of the IRB will have sufficient knowledge and expertise to evaluate studies submitted
+- Members of the IRB have sufficient knowledge and expertise to evaluate studies submitted

 - No IRB member may be involved in evaluation of a study with which a conflict of interest exists